v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

 3. In the warning message that appears, click **Yes**.

-### Use Security & Compliance Center PowerShell to remove custom senstive information types
+### Use Security & Compliance Center PowerShell to remove custom sensitive information types

 In Security & Compliance Center PowerShell, there are two methods to remove custom sensitive information types: